angelariggs/angelariggs.github.io/_posts/2020-02-17-being-a-manager.md

 Congratulations, you're a manager 🎉 First step off the IC path, first rung of the leadership ladder - exciting career changes!

 So - now what?
 How is your role changing?
 What do you _do_ when you're a manager?
-How is it different from your IC responsibilities?
 What shifts in work and, more importantly, shifts in strategy and perspective will you need to make?
 A career ladder should offer some insights here, but many companies don't have one.
 Drawing on the advice of tech managers who have learned this through experience, let's take a look at some of those shifts:

 - Be ready to change what "productive" looks like in your mind.
 Your to-do list is more about others and making sure they are able to complete tasks than about your contributions to the deliverable.
 - Develop your people not your position, if you do your position will develop itself with management and just importantly with your team.
 Good luck!